-It takes some time to send a thank-you note after a job interview, but it can be well worth it.
+It might take some time to draft and send a thank-you note after a job interview, but it can be well worth it.

-It's important to note that only twenty-four percent of job applicants sent a thank-you note after an interview.
-So, if you're one of the applicants who does spend a few minutes taking the time to send a thank-you note to your interviewers, it will help you to stand out.
+If you're one of the applicants who does spend a few minutes taking the time to send a thank-you note to your interviewers, it will help you to stand out.

 Consider the Format of Your Thank-You Note

 However, if you know the employer is going to make a hiring decision quickly, you should send an email thank-you note instead.
-According to the AccountTemps survey mentioned above, 94 percent of employers said email thank-you notes were acceptable.
-86 percent of employers said hand-written notes were acceptable.
+According to the Accounttemps survey, 94% of employers said email thank-you notes were acceptable, and about 86% of employers said handwritten notes were acceptable.

 Tips for Writing a Thank-You Note